MetaMask/snaps-registry/.github/ISSUE_TEMPLATE/new-snap.md

 ---
 name: New Snap
 about: Required for every new Snap
-title: "[New Snap] Name of Snap here"
+title: '[New Snap] Name of Snap here'
 labels: allowlist,allowlist-new-snap
 assignees: ''
 ---